Oberleutnant20/HSQLDB-Properties-Template/README.md

 Level 0: indicates no logging. <br>
 Level 1: results in minimal logging, including any failures. <br>
 Level 2: indicates all events, including ordinary events. <br>
-LEVEL 3: adds details of some of the normal operations. <br>
+Level 3: adds details of some of the normal operations. <br>
 The events are logged in a file ending with ".app.log". <br>

 2. <strong>SQL Log: </strong><br>